projg2/python-guide/test.rst

 dependencies.
 However, you need to make sure that it finds all tests correctly (i.e. runs no less tests than the alternative) and that it does not spew too much irrelevant output.

-If both pytest and nose seem equally good, the former is recommended as the latter has ceased development and requires downstream patching.
-If you have some free time, convincing upstream to switch from nose to pytest is a worthwhile goal.

 Undesirable test dependencies